-Hullo everybody, my names are Ennie Chipembere Chikwema.
-I am a Career and Life Coach by choice, its my life calling.
-I also work for ActionAid International, an NGO in 45 countries.
-I have seen the world with ActionAid, because I have worked on short assignments in 35 of its countries.
-I am the Head Programme Quality, Learning and Knowledge Management.
-I live in Johannesburg, but my heart is in Zimbabwe💖.
+My names are Ennie Chipembere Chikwema.
+I am a Learning Expert, a Global Development Worker, a Life Wellness advocate and Career Coach by choice, its my life calling.
+I also work for ActionAid International, an Non-Governmental Organisation (NGO), which is a federation of 45 countries.
+I have seen the world with ActionAid, because I have worked on short assignments in 35 of its countries in the years I have been there.
+I am the Head Programme Quality, Monitoring and Evaluation, Learning and Knowledge Management.
+I live in Johannesburg and work globally, but my heart is in Zimbabwe💖.

 Its an honor to be part of this important moment in your lives.
-Please allow me to share 5 Life Lessons that Could Guide and Shape Your Career.
+Please allow me to share 5 Life and Career Development Lessons that Could Guide and Shape Your Career and Life path.

 🌟 Lesson 1 – Know Yourself ~ find answers to the questions ~ Who am I?
 Who do I want to become? ~ and Live a Meaningful Life